jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 - If these two cards form a pairs only, the player will gain 5 tokens.
 - If all the above cases haven't happened , the player will lose 1 token on the perfect pairs.

+Assumption:
 Each players have 20 tokens originally.
 The player can only bet one token on each game, 21+3 and perfect pairs.
-When the player have 3 tokens left, the game will give the player 20 more tokens.
+Then, they will coninue on blackjack using 1 token.
+When the player have less than 3 tokens left, the game will give the player 20 more tokens.

+Input of the game:
-In the beginning of the game, the player need to input a number to start the game and whether he/she bet the 21+3 and perfect pair or not.
+In the beginning of the game, the player need to input a number to start the game as a seed to the random function and input whether he/she bet the 21+3 and perfect pair or not.

 Next, they need to determine whether they draw the card or not due to the card combinations.

 Code requirement: